-A red phone box in Roath… A corridor backstage in the Sherman… Oh the glamour of a video shoot in Cardiff…
+A red phone box in Roath… A corridor backstage in a theatre… Oh the glamour of a video shoot in Cardiff…

 Mockery aside, it’s incredibly exciting to finally be starting practical work on The Llanarth Group’s next production: richard iii redux OR Sara Beer Is/Not Richard III.
 We have been researching and generating materials for months.
 I have been writing what I see as ‘punts’ or propositions in a collaborative project.
 Co-creating is vastly different from my solo authored work, where I monologue with myself.
 Collaborating means dialogue, it means pitching and persuading, throwing a cap of an idea into the ring and bracing myself for any takers.
 I love it.